 The following Annual Reports describe the Juvenile Justice Advisory Group’s activities during the specified fiscal year, documenting the accomplishments and progress in juvenile justice.
 These reports are submitted to the Mayor of the District of Columbia.

-The following 3 Year Plans is supported by funding from the US Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) which allows the District of Columbia to award organizations that will address juvenile delinquency and improve the juvenile justice system.
+The following Three -ear Plan is supported by funding from the US Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) which allows the District of Columbia to award organizations that will address juvenile delinquency and improve the juvenile justice system.

 JJAG Structure and Membership